ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 | 2

 **Image Description:**
-The image is divided into two main horizontal bar chart sections.
+The image consists of two horizontal bar charts stacked vertically.

-**Top Section:**
+**Top bar chart:**
-- It shows fiscal year data labeled FY19 through FY23 on the vertical axis.
+- The chart shows annual figures labeled by fiscal years (FY19 to FY23) on the vertical axis.
-- Each fiscal year has a horizontal purple bar corresponding to a numerical value displayed at the end of the bar.
+- Data values are represented by purple horizontal bars with numerical values at the end of each bar.
-- The numbers are:
+- Values listed are:
   - FY23: 196
   - FY22: 40
   - FY21: 71
   - FY20: 22
   - FY19: 122

-**Bottom Section:**
+**Bottom bar chart:**
-- This is titled in bold as "Signed Contributions to IFC Blended Finance Trust Funds by Donor, Fiscal 2019-23 ($ Millions)".
+- Titled "Signed Contributions to IFC Blended Finance Trust Funds by Donor, Fiscal 2019-23 ($ Millions)".
-- It lists donors on the vertical axis, and each donor has a horizontal bar representing contribution amounts, with the number labeled at the end of each bar.
-- Donors and their corresponding contributions are:
+- The vertical axis lists donors, including countries and foundations:
+  - United Kingdom
+  - Netherlands
+  - Canada
+  - Germany
+  - Rockefeller Foundation
+  - Korea
+  - Switzerland
+  - Gates Foundation
+  - New Zealand
+  - Women Entrepreneurs Finance Initiative (We-Fi)
+- Corresponding contribution amounts are shown as horizontal bars in orange and yellow shades, with numbers to the right of each bar:
-  - United Kingdom: 201 million (dark yellow bar)
+  - United Kingdom: 201
-  - Netherlands: 95 million (light yellow bar)
+  - Netherlands: 95
-  - Canada: 68 million (dark yellow bar)
+  - Canada: 68
-  - Germany: 32 million (light yellow bar)
+  - Germany: 32
-  - Rockefeller Foundation: 25 million (dark yellow bar)
+  - Rockefeller Foundation: 25
-  - Korea: 10 million (light yellow bar)
+  - Korea: 10
-  - Switzerland: 10 million (dark yellow bar)
+  - Switzerland: 10
-  - Gates Foundation: 5 million (light yellow bar)
+  - Gates Foundation: 5
-  - New Zealand: 3 million (dark yellow bar)
+  - New Zealand: 3
   - Women Entrepreneurs Finance Initiative (We-Fi):
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p64_img1.png)